 Academic staff at the University of Northampton are already in the process of moving to a blended model of learning and teaching which makes full and appropriate use of technology-enhanced learning initiatives and flipped classroom approaches to ensure that both the design and delivery of our programmes are relevant and meaningful for today’s students.
 The ChANGE project seeks to tie in with this redesign work and forms part of our ongoing rolling review of the University Modular Framework (UMF) which provides the overall structure for the design and delivery of all UN academic awards.

-Staff from ILT, UCEE, Learning Design and the School Learning and Teaching Co-ordinators developed the proposed framework (shown below).
+Staff from ILT, the University Centre for Engagement and Employability (UCEE – now the Changemaker Hub), Learning Design and the School Learning and Teaching Co-ordinators developed the ChANGE framework (shown below).
 Using a backwards design approach, we considered what the Northampton Graduate should look like.
-The following is a proposed revision to our current graduate attribute statement and is under consideration by Faculties and other staff:
+The following is our approved graduate attribute statement:

 The University of Northampton is committed to developing knowledgeable graduates, who are socially responsible, digitally proficient and highly employable global citizens – the Changemakers of the future.